Elizabeth Jo interned at SUP in March 2021 as part of the Master of Publishing degree at the University of Sydney.

 Because SUP tends to publish quite niche, academic books, it was sometimes challenging to translate or summarise them for a broader audience.
 Converting a dense text that is someone’s life work, into a caption or three dot-points in an email pitch, is not that straightforward.
 This is especially the case when dealing within academia.
 In saying that, the challenges make it all the more rewarding when a deserving but lesser-known author gets more exposure, or simply when you find the perfect, punchy quote for social media.

 Has anything surprised you about SUP/scholarly publishing?

-It may seem obvious to some but with SUP/other small presses I didn’t realise how people’s roles overlap so much.
-Whoever worked closely with a certain book will probably do the indexing, everyone pitches in to do a bit of social media, books get passed around for different stages of editing or typesetting.
-Like I said, it’s been one of the best parts to see and try a bit of everything.
-If I had gone to a large publisher for the internship, I may have been assigned to just one specific department.
+I was surprised about how much roles overlap but I quickly learned the beauty of smaller presses means everybody pitches in.
+Whoever worked closely with a certain book will probably do the indexing, everyone does a bit of social media, books get passed around for different stages of editing or typesetting.
+As mentioned, it’s been one of the best parts to see and try a bit of everything.

 What skills have you used most during your internship?